 The Women and Work Research Group provides the scholarly environment to establish a community of inquiry on all aspects of women, work, employment, family and community.
 It also provides a focal point for collaboration with established and emerging scholars in the field, and with research centres with similar interests in the Asia-Pacific region and beyond.

-- To provide a scholarly environment in which a community of inquiry on all aspects of women, work, employment, family and community is created.
+- To provide a scholarly environment in which a community of enquiry on all aspects of women, work, employment, family and community is created.

-- To provide the bridge between academic work and policy work and to provide the research for the development of evidence based policy in matters pertaining to women, work and family.
+- To provide the bridge between academic work and policy work to provide the research for the development of evidence informed policy in matters pertaining to women, work and family.

-- To provide a focal point for collaboration with established and emerging scholars in the field, and with research centres with similar interests in the Asia-Pacific region, the USA, the UK and beyond.
+- To provide a focal point for collaboration with established and emerging scholars in the field, and with research centres with similar interests in Australia and internationally.